Skip to main content

 For men experiencing the symptoms of andropause, or age-related testosterone decline, clinical guidelines provide a multi-faceted protocol.
 This approach addresses not only the deficiency in testosterone but also manages its downstream effects and supports the body’s natural endocrine architecture.

 The standard of care involves Testosterone Replacement Therapy (TRT), often using Testosterone Cypionate, an injectable form that provides stable hormone levels.
 The protocol is designed to mimic the body’s natural state, bringing testosterone levels back into an optimal range to alleviate symptoms like fatigue, low libido, and loss of muscle mass.
-This biochemical recalibration has profound metabolic consequences, often improving and promoting a leaner body composition.
+This biochemical recalibration has profound metabolic consequences, often improving insulin sensitivity and promoting a leaner body composition.

 A properly structured therapeutic protocol works by restoring the body’s natural signaling pathways to improve both hormonal balance and overall metabolic efficiency.